openkraken/website/docs/api/host-environment/url.en-US.md

 `url` is a String representing an absolute or relative URL.
 If _url_ is a relative URL, _base_ will be used as the base URL.
 If url is an absolute URL, _base_ will be ignored, regardless of whether it is given or not.

 `base` (optional) is a String representing the base URL.
-It will only be effective when _url_ is a relative URL.
+It will only work when _url_ is a relative URL.
 If not specified, the default is `''`.

 ```javascript
 var a = new URL('/', 'https://developer.mozilla.org'); // Creates a URL pointing to'https://developer.mozilla.org/'